(February 2, 2017) - The Cape Coral Police Department's Bike-Ped Operations have now entered a new phase and violators should take heed.

-In the first phase, Cape Coral Police Department Bike-Ped Operations focused on distributing informational materials to violators, education them about applicable traffic laws, the importance of wearing a helmet, and other issues regarding bicycle and pedestrian safety.
-So far, the program has produced the following results:
+In the first phase, Cape Coral Police Department Bike-Ped Operations focused on distributing informational materials to violators, educating them about applicable traffic laws, the importance of wearing a helmet, and other issues regarding bicycle and pedestrian safety.

-As the Bike-Ped operations transition into the next phase, Officers will target areas of the city where bicycle and pedestrian traffic is prevalent and will issue warnings and/or citations to pedestrians, bicyclists, and motorists who commit violation of Florida statutes.
+As the Bike-Ped operations transition into the next phase, officers will target areas of the city where bicycle and pedestrian traffic is prevalent and will issue warnings and/or citations to pedestrians, bicyclists, and motorists who commit violations of Florida statutes.
 The main objective of this effort is to reduce traffic crashes and fatalities involving pedestrians and bicyclists through the use of selective traffic enforcement operations.

 This campaign is a component of Florida's Bicycle/Pedestrian Focused Initiative Communication & High Visibility Enforcement Implementation under the direction of the Florida Department of Transportation and the University of South Florida.